Beyond Compliance: The DPP as a Business Tool

 - sustainability narrative — carbon footprint context, circular-economy commitment

-None of this conflicts with compliance.
-The mandatory data fields are still there.
-But instead of bare data tables, the consumer sees a page that reinforces the brand and builds trust.
+None of this conflicts with compliance if the mandatory data remains easy to access.
+Instead of bare data tables, the consumer sees a page that reinforces trust while still serving the regulated information clearly.

 Reaching potential customers, not just existing ones

 In many industries, you have limited control over how your product is presented at the point of sale.
 A retailer decides the shelf placement, the description, the context.
 But the DPP page is yours.
-If a potential customer picks up your product and scans the code in a store, they land on a page you designed, with your brand, your story, and your data.
-That is a direct channel that no intermediary controls.
+If a potential customer picks up your product and scans the code in a store, they land on a page you designed, with your brand, your story and your data — without blocking access to the legally required passport information.

 What to look for in a provider